christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 };
 ```

 Remember that testing is not only to verify that a logic runs as intended.
-It also protects your from other developers making changes that breaks the application.
+It also protects your from other developers, and yourself, making changes that breaks the application.

 ### Reusability